Tips and tricks

 Another option is to add a user picker custom field rather than a group picker, and assign multiple users to an issue.
-However, you will then have both the JIRA Core default user field and custom user field for your assignees.
+However, you'll then have both the Jira Core default user field and custom user field for your assignees.

 Set up customized issues

-To customize issues, you need to be a JIRA Core administrator.
-See Customizing the issues in a project for more information about how.
+To customize issues, you need to be a Jira Core admin.
+See Customizing the issues in a project for more info.

 It's fairly common to want to manage certain kinds of work or sets of associated tasks together.
-You can do this in JIRA Core a couple of ways:
+You can do this in a couple of ways:

 Components are definable labels that enable you to identify items of work so that you can view and track them together.
-A component can be anything from a work type (e.g. Graphic design), a theme (e.g. End of year party), or possibly a sub-project (e.g. Update employee induction program).
+A component can be anything from a work type (Graphic Design), to a theme (End-of-year party), or possibly a sub-project (Update employee induction program).
 See Managing components.

 Versions are a way of managing work within a defined time frame.
 For instance, if you work to publication dates, you can create a version and assign all the tasks that need to be done before publication to that version.
 See Managing versions.

-You don't want to spend all your time searching for what you are working on.
+You don't want to spend all your time searching for what you're working on.